andras-varro/blinkenlights/README.md

 The number of "registers" and "bits" are easily configurable in the javascript.

-See License.txt on the license.
+See LICENSE file on the license.

 So Relaxen und Watchen das Blinkenlight.